-- Continue providing new information to Homeowner's Associations as it becomes available. - Investigate all reported complaints regarding structural BMP maintenance and enforce if necessary. - Review revise and accept SMPP template language related to this provision by end of year 12.
+- Continue providing new information to Homeowner's Associations as it becomes available. - Investigate all reported complaints regarding structural BMP maintenance and enforce if necessary. - Review revise and accept SMPP template language related to this provision by end of year 14.

-The WDO was enforced in Year 12.
-The Village passed on new information to the Home Owners Associations regarding stormwater ponds.
-The Village also worked closely with several homeowners and SMC onsite to give direction on several stormwater and flooding issues.
+The WDO was enforced in Year 13.
+The Village passed on information to the Home Owners Associations regarding stormwater ponds.
+The Village continues to work closely with several residential homeowners and SMC and FEMA onsite to give direction on several stormwater and flooding issues.

-As new information becomes available, this information will be passed along to the Homeowner's Associations via electronic or paper distribution methods.
+As new information becomes available this information will be passed on via electronic or paper distribution methods.
 There was 1 complaint reported regarding structural BMP maintenance in Year 10.
-One permit was issued to an HOA in Year 11 (Woodland Green), for shoreline maintenance of a detention pond.
-There was one complaint in Year 12 from Dunn's Lake in regard to lack of maintenance for detention ponds.
-The Village worked with engineers from LCSMC to identify and prepare a BMP Report that the HOA can use to prioritize improvements to their storm water management system in order to be in compliance with the BMPs.
+One permit was issued to an HOA in Year 11 (Woodland Green) for shoreline maintenance of a detention pond.
+There was 1 complaint in Year 12 from Dunns Lake in regard to lack of maintenance for detention ponds.
+The Village worked with engineers from LCSMC to identify and prepare a BMP report that the HOA can use to prioritize improvements to their storm water management system in order to be in compliance with the BMPs.
+Dunns Lake received a \$10,000 grant that the Village assisted in obtaining for them in partnership with LCMC.